 Dashlane’s live dark web monitoring is the best on the market — it aggregates data from public data breaches and dark web forums to give live updates when user data gets breached.
 Thankfully, none of my passwords were exposed on the dark web!

 Dashlane is also the only password manager to offer a VPN — while it’s not as good as the best standalone VPNs, it’s secure, easy to use, and able to access streaming sites.

-Dashlane Free allows you to store up to 50 passwords on 1 device — while a few other brands offer unlimited password storage on their free plans, Dashlane is still one of my favorite free password managers.
-Dashlane Premium ($4.99 / month) covers unlimited devices, whereas Dashlane Family ($7.49 / month) adds up to 6 users.
+Dashlane Free allows unlimited password storage on 1 device — while a few other brands offer multi-device syncing on their free plans, Dashlane is still one of my favorite free password managers.
+Dashlane Advanced ($2.75 / month) and Premium ($3.33 / month) cover unlimited devices, whereas Dashlane Friends & Family ($4.99 / month) adds up to 10 users.
 You can try Dashlane with a 30-day free trial, and all purchases are backed by a risk-free 30-day money-back guarantee.

 🥉3.
 RoboForm — Budget-Friendly Option with Good Security

 RoboForm provides secure password protection, offers the most precise form-filling functionality out of all password manager apps, and is one of the most affordable password managers on the market.

 RoboForm’s zero-knowledge architecture and end-to-end 256-bit AES encryption ensure that your data is secure on its servers.
 It also offers excellent security features like: